GISDev01/security-ssid-abi/README.md

 To use the web interface:

-1. Install or update required Python modules by running `pip install -U -r requirements.txt`.
+1. Install or update required Python modules by running `sudo pip install -U -r requirements.txt`.
 2. Initialise an empty database by running `./manage.py syncdb`.
 3. Start the web interface by running `./manage.py runserver 127.0.0.1:8000`.